It took less than 1 hour to prepare this chicken dish, rice, and delicious salad with homemade dressing. This dish was A-M-A-Z-I-N-G!

 As soon as my husband came home, he knew something delicious was in the oven from the smell in our house.
 It took less than 1 hour to prepare this chicken dish, rice, and delicious salad with homemade dressing.
 This dish was A-M-A-Z-I-N-G!
 You all have to try this wonderful tasty recipe.
 If you are not in the mood for cooking, just keep this recipe in your folder or email it to yourself.
 Oh, when you make the dish, be sure to cook extra rice.
 We enjoyed this dish so much that I can even cook it again tomorrow.

-- 6 chicken thighs with bone and skin (Adults will need at least 2 pieces and the sauce will be enough for up to 8 pieces.)
+- 6 bone-in skin-on chicken thighs (Adults will need at least 2 pieces and the sauce will be enough for up to 8 pieces)

 - 1 cup water